tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/tech-background-blockchain.md

 </HighlightBox>

-For the purpose of our discussion, focus on the main difference between the different types: the number of **points of failure**.
+For the purpose of this discussion, focus on the main difference between the different types: the number of **points of failure**.

 A **point of failure** can be understood as _a single node or part of a network whose failure leads to the shutdown or dysfunction of the entire network and/or the system no longer being able to perform its intended operations_.
 Centralized networks only have **one** point of failure.
 Erasing a point of failure leads to less centralization and towards a distributed network.

 Although the advantages and disadvantages of each type continue to be debated, to conclude: network design has implications on functionality and more general issues, for example, privacy and transparency.
-It is important to keep in mind, a network does not have to be centralized, decentralized, or distributed - it can be a mix of different components of each type.
+It is important to keep in mind, that a network does not have to be centralized, decentralized, or distributed - it can be a mix of different components of each type.
 The network design should always match the envisioned functionality of the network.

 <ExpansionPanel title="Peer-to-peer (P2P) networking - a distributed network">